Hey! I'm Kat.

 My work blends backgrounds in design, engineering, and marketing.
 (Yeah, this dork has an engineering degree!)
 And I work with people who want designs that are as useful as they are good-looking.
 Because great design isn’t just pretty, it solves problems.

 WHy Go solo?

 Everyone has ideas they'd like to see happen.
 What's yours?
 It might be an idea for a business.
 Or a cause you're passionate about championing.
 Or maybe you'd just like to share your knowledge & expertise.

-So many people get stuck just talking about their ideas.
+So many people get stuck talking about their ideas.
 Sometimes we don't even get that far.
 Your startup idea fades into a "nice thought."
 That cause you're so passionate about gets lost when people don't take action (or worse: they don't remember why they should care).
 And your expertise doesn't get seen if its buried in hours of dense information.

 But I realized that something amazing happens when information is made into something visual.
 We're wired to think visually.
 People can see and respond to information better.
 It gets remembered.
 It gets acted on.
 And sharing information in a way that helps people remember it and act on it is the best way to make ideas reality.

 In 2014, after dreaming of a lifestyle that would let me travel more (and, let's be honest, take more afternoon naps), I left my corporate gig.
-I started katingalls.com because I wanted to help people share their cause, their expertise, and their business ideas visually, so that they can stop being ideas, and become real-world results.
+I started katingalls.com because I wanted to help people share their cause, their expertise, and their business ideas visually.
+So that they can stop being ideas, and become real-world results.
 And because, well, I love making pictures.

 engineer / product designer / marketer

 I've always been half type-A geek, half rebel art kid.
 When deciding between art school and using my mad math/science skills, I decided to major in engineering.
 Because innovation & creative problem solving seemed like an awesome blend of left & right brain.